Cr4sh/pico_dma/README.md

 ## Configuration and usage

-To configure and control the implant Pico DMA is using GPIO ports of `P1` connector of PicoEVB to expose UART interface (baud-rate 115200) and two push buttons: one for CPU reset and second for switching between default autonomous mode and UART-controlled mode.
+To configure and control the implant Pico DMA is using GPIO ports of `P1` connector of PicoEVB to expose UART interface (baud-rate 115200) and two push buttons: one for CPU reset and second for switching between autonomous mode and UART-controlled mode.

 <img src="https://raw.githubusercontent.com/Cr4sh/pico_dma/master/docs/images/pico_evb_pinout.png" width="598">